On the classifying space of Artin monoids: The classifying space of monoids

 The $i$-th degeneracy map sends $[g|x_1|\dots|x_n]$ to $[g|x_1|\dots|x_i|1|x_{i+1}|\dots|x_n]$ for all $i=0,\dots,n$.
 Notice that the vertices of $EM$ are in bijection with the group $G$, and that the vertices of an $n$-simplex $[g|x_1|\dots|x_n]$ are of the form $[gx_1\cdots x_i]$ for $i=0,\dots,n$.
 The group $G$ acts freely and simplicially on $EM$ by left multiplication: an element $h\in G$ sends the simplex $[g|x_1|\dots|x_n]$ to the simplex $[hg|x_1\dots|x_n]$.
 Thus the quotient map $EM\to EM/G$ is a covering map.

 \begin{lemma} $EM/G$ is naturally homeomorphic to $BM$. \end{lemma}

-\begin{proof} A simplex $[x_1|\dots|x_n]$ of $BM$ can be identified with the equivalence class of the simplex $[1|x_1|\dots|x_n]$ of $EM/G$.
-This identification is bijective and respects face maps and degeneracy maps, so it is a homeomorphism. \end{proof}
+\begin{proof} We will make use of the fact that taking the quotient by the action of $G$ commutes with geometric realization.
+A simplex $[x_1|\dots|x_n]$ of $BM$ can be identified with the equivalence class of the simplex $[1|x_1|\dots|x_n]$ of $EM/G$.
+This identification is bijective and respects face maps and degeneracy maps, so it is an isomorphism of simplicial sets.
+Therefore it yields a homeomorphism at the level of geometric realizations. \end{proof}

 \begin{proposition} The space $EM$ is the universal cover of $BM$, with the natural covering map $p\colon EM\to BM$ obtained composing the quotient map $EM\to EM/G$ and the homeomorphism $EM/G\to BM$ of Lemma \ref{lemma:group-action-on-EM}. \end{proposition}